• Skip to primary navigation

 The trimmed core of cabbage.

-Turn your half a cabbage upside-down so that the flat side is on your cutting board.
+Turn your half a cabbage upside-down so the flat side is on your cutting board.
 Then, using a sharp knife, cut it in half.
 Then, make a diagonal cut to remove the core.

 A carrot in the process of being grated with a box grater.

 Prep the carrots: Next, grab your carrots.
-Begin by peeling them, and then grate them using the large holes of a box grater.
+Begin by peeling them, then grate them using the large holes of a box grater.
 Be careful not to get your fingers!

 Prep the garlic: Remove the papery skin of 1 garlic clove and cut off the tips.
 Mince or press the garlic.
 Set aside for now.